 Have you ever thought your child was becoming spoiled?
-They have so much stuff and want more, more, more and don’t appreciate or care for the things they have.
+They have so many toys and want more, more, more and don’t appreciate or care for the things they have.
 Their bedrooms are always a mess.
 Our homes are a mess.
 They break things and expect us to replace them.
 Batteries are wasted.
 They have a whole room full of toys that we lovingly refer to as the “playroom” and that’s a mess, too.
 So, how many toys is too many toys?
 How many toys should a child have?

 Not that I speak from experience, of course.
 My children are perfect and my house is always neat.

-While that statement is far from the truth, over the years I have researched and experimented with systems to help get the mess under control and, more importantly, teach my children to appreciate and take care of their toys.
+While that statement is far from the truth, over the years I have researched and experimented with systems to help get the mess under control and teach my children to appreciate and take care of their toys.

 Let’s start at the beginning.
 It doesn’t happen all at once, although those baby showers give us quite a jump start, don’t they?
 It’s gradual.
 The baby is born and everyone brings an outfit and a little stuffed animal.

 Baby’s First Christmas.
 It’s only his first Christmas one time.
 You can’t help yourself and neither can the Grandmas and Grandpas, the Aunts and Uncles, the well-meaning neighbors.
-They are just so excited to dress baby up in cute clothes and buy them all the cute things.
 It’s a little much and he’ll probably never wear or use half of what he gets, but it comes from a place of love.

 Then baby’s First Birthday.
 Baby (and parents!) made it through a crazy, exhausting, stressful, rewarding first year.
-Inviting 100 people over and spending a small fortune on food, obsessing over the perfect theme, getting all the details just right sounds appropriate after the year you’ve had.
-Then, SO MANY PRESENTS!
+Inviting a ton of people over and spending a small fortune on food, obsessing over the perfect theme, getting all the details just right sounds appropriate after the year you’ve had.
+And then, SO MANY PRESENTS!

-Now repeat this cycle year after year, probably adding a few more kids in there, and you’ve got yourself an overwhelming situation.
+Now repeat this cycle year after year, probably adding a few more kids in there, and you’ve got yourself into an overwhelming situation.
 So many toys.
-Staying on top of the mess has become a job in itself, in addition to caring for a child (or three), staying on top of other household chores, and a career.
+Staying on top of the mess has become a job itself in addition to caring for a child (or three), staying on top of other household chores, and a career.

 Are you kidding me?

 You do your best not to lose your cool.
-Hundreds of toys worth thousands of dollars that take over YOUR house and cause YOU stress to maintain and tidy and fix and they say they’re BORED!
-What ungrateful children.
-With steam coming out of your ears, you march into the kitchen, whip out a garbage bag, snap it loudly to show you mean business, and stomp back into the playroom.
-Taking out years of frustration, you start shoving toys into the bag while your children yell and protest.
+Hundreds of toys worth thousands of dollars that take over YOUR house and cause YOU stress to maintain and tidy and fix, and they say they’re BORED!
+With steam coming out of your ears, you march into the kitchen, whip out a garbage bag, snap it loudly, and stomp back into the playroom.
+Taking out years of frustration, you shove toys into the bag while your children yell and protest.

 Again, all hypothetical.
 Obviously.

-But let’s say it’s not all hypothetical and it actually does happen.
-The kids are upset at first, although they eventually calm down and start to help you fill bags because, when they’re forced to admit it, they aren’t happy with the situation, either, and they don’t enjoy living in a mess any more than you do.
+But let’s say something along those lines actually happens.
+It upsets the kids at first, although they eventually calm down because, when they’re forced to admit it, they aren’t happy with the situation, either, and they don’t enjoy living in a mess any more than you do.

-You strip the playroom down to the basics… A set of blocks, a play kitchen with ONE SINGLE set of food, an art table with a couple of coloring books and one package of crayons, a few Barbie’s and a dozen matchbox cars.
+You strip the playroom down to the basics… A set of blocks, a play kitchen with one set of food, an art table with a couple of coloring books and one package of crayons, a few Barbies and a dozen matchbox cars.
 You drag the overflowing bags with everything else down to the basement or out to the garage (no, not to the garbage just yet, you were bluffing, obviously).
-Then you head back to the barren playroom and put each item in a box and put each box on a shelf.
+Then you head back to the playroom and put each item in a box and put each box on a shelf.

 And you breathe.